PierreRichemond/PierreRichemond/README.md

 <h1 align="center">Hi there, I'm Pierre 👋</h1>
 <h3 align="center">A Full-stack developer Ruby on Rails from France</h3>
 I started coding in 2021, it's been really challenging but I love it.
 I studied through Le wagon Bootcamp, and I'm so grateful for all the knowledge that I gained.
+I had the opportunity to work in a start up in Toulouse, I never stopped sharpening my skills.
 <br>
 I bet you want to know what I'm doing?!
-Check out my Portfolio(https://https://pierre-richemond-portfolio.netlify.app/)!
+Check out my Portfolio(https://pierre-richemond-portfolio.netlify.app/)!
 <br><br>
 If you are a recruiter and you want to read some of my code: <br>
  - Back-end oriented project => RPG_on_browser(https://github.com/PierreRichemond/RPG_on_browser).<br>